superterrific/cms-test/src/posts/image-test.md

 I added the image to the /uploads directory via GitHub and it worked.
 So odd.

-**Update** I think I had the settings wrong, I've updated and am now trying again.
+**Update** I think I had the settings wrong, I've updated the image path and am now trying again.
 I uploaded the Airtable diagram via the Media library and am associated it here.

 ![Diagram of data coming from Airtable.](/uploads/diagram-airtable.png)

+It worked 🎉

 Also, second strike for a new post not picking up the "markdown" setting and defaulting to WYSIWYG.